 The Museum of Cretan Lyra is strongly connected with the tradition and music of Crete.
 This is actually a workshop of Cretan lyras and one room has been hosts a large collection of lyras and other traditional musical instruments.

 In this gallery, visitors will be able to admire a rich collection of works from local artist Lefteris Kanakakis, and a collection of representative pieces of modern Greek art.
-Various exhibitions of modern art are regularly organised in the gallery.
+Various exhibitions of modern art are regularly organized in the gallery.

 Established in 1994, the Ecclesiastical Museum of Rethymnon is housed in the Cathedral of the town.
 It exhibits rare items from various churches of the region.

 The Historical and Folklore Museum of Rethymnon was established in 1973 and it is housed in an elegant Venetian building.
 The exhibits of the museum come of private collections and donations.
-They include traditional clothing, tools, ceramics, jewelry, coins and other items.
+They include traditional clothing, tools, ceramics, jewelry, coins, and other items.

-This lovely Museum of Marine Life displays numerous shells, sponges, fish and other marine items.
+This lovely Museum of Marine Life displays numerous shells, sponges, fish, and other marine items.
 It includes the private collection of Panagiotis Moschakis.

 The Fortezza of Rethymno was constructed in 1573 by the Turks to protect the town from enemy invasions.
 Today it is an impressive construction and constitutes the trademark of the town.

-The Venetian Loggia is a 16th century building located in the heart of the Old Town of Rethymnon.
+The Venetian Loggia is a 16th-century building located in the heart of the Old Town of Rethymnon.
 It used to be the meeting point for the Venetian noblemen in the Medieval times and now it hosts the gift shop of the Archaeological Museum of Rethymnon.